programmer-ke/replatform/README.md

 # replatform

-Run your own websites and email accounts.
-Blog and communicate using software you control.
+Run your own websites and email accounts using a platform you control.

-This project uses an ansible playbook to install and configure a server with one or more domains through which you can host websites and create email accounts.
+This project uses an ansible playbook to install and configure a server with an unlimited number of domains through which you can host an unlimited number of websites and email accounts.

+It allows anyone with basic unix commandline skills to quickly setup and easily maintain websites and email accounts on Debian Linux.

+All packages used are installed from Debian repositories.
+This makes it much easier to stay up to date and secure, and reduces the work needed to migrate to newer version of Debian.

 ## Prerequisites